Jami' al-tawarikh

 The surviving portions total approximately 400 pages of the original work.
 The work describes cultures and major events in world history from China to Europe; in addition, it covers Mongol history, as a way of establishing their cultural legacy.

 The lavish illustrations and calligraphy required the efforts of hundreds of scribes and artists, with the intent that two new copies (one in Persian, and one in Arabic) would be created each year and distributed to schools and cities around the Ilkhanate, in the Middle East, Central Asia, Anatolia, and the Indian subcontinent.
 Approximately 20 illustrated copies were made of the work during Rashid al-Din's lifetime, but only a few portions remain, and the complete text has not survived.
-The oldest known copy is an Arabic version, of which half has been lost, but one set of pages is currently in the Khalili Collection of Islamic Art, comprising 59 folios from the second volume of the work.
+The oldest known copy is an Arabic version, of which half has been lost, but one set of pages is currently in the Khalili Collection of Islamic Art (London, England), comprising 59 folios from the second volume of the work.
 Another set of pages, with 151 folios from the same volume, is owned by the Edinburgh University Library.
 Two Persian copies from the first generation of manuscripts survive in the Topkapı Palace Library in Istanbul.
 The early illustrated manuscripts together represent "one of the most important surviving examples of Ilkhanid art in any medium", and are the largest surviving body of early examples of the Persian miniature.

 Contents

-The Jāmiʿ al-tawārīkh consists of four main sections of different lengths:
+The Jāmiʿ al-Tawārīkh consists of four main sections of different lengths: